 Once we get into plates within the book, the layout is minimal and generic.
 Again collections and series are collated together, but most work is singularly represented in a 2 page spread, with an opposing empty page containing just the details of the work in small print.
 But here again photography is still the documentation method, the photograph of the artwork is the image reference to a real object in the world.

 Finally Seascapes (Sugimoto, 2015) is a monograph covering 30 years of photographing the same image.
-While the subject and composition essentially remains consistent, he employs an element of psychogeography to his sequencing in order to make the reading of the book less time orientated.
-He achieves this by juxtaposing similarly exposed images across a 2 page spread.
+As the subject and composition essentially remains consistent, he employs a sequencing that suggests a global uniformity.
+He achieves this by juxtaposing similarly exposed images from different locations across a 2 page spread.
 The titling informs the reader that a similar image has been recorded in another part of the world.
 So although the ‘where’ is not a directly important thing in the image itself, the knowledge of place appropriates an epic sense of scale to the pursuit.
 These collections within a broader body of work show how Sugimoto has kept the project interesting for himself, creating variations and themes to explore within a purposely limited viewpoint.

 The two main influences that these publications have on my BoW are largely on the titling by Sugimoto, which for me relies heavily of time and location.
 And also a reflection point.
 To consider if part of my BoW should directly include the process of making or be regarded more as supporting evidence.